Online Degree Programs in Materials Management

 Topics covered in the associate's degree program in materials management may include supply chain management, control operations, scheduling and planning, industrial psychology, resource planning and business information systems.
 The program introduces you to the theories and concepts behind the flow of inventory and materials through the lifecycle of the product.
 The degree program would be ideal for you if you are interested in manufacturing.

-Topics in an associate's degree program in occupational safety and health degree program may include hazardous materials management, fire prevention, OSH fundamentals, hazardous materials interactions, waste management and environmental assessments.
+Topics in an associate's degree program in occupational safety and health degree program may include hazardous materials management, fire prevention, OSHA fundamentals, hazardous materials interactions, waste management and environmental assessments.
 You can learn about air quality, environmental law, fire administration, environmental science and environmental assessments in this program.

 What Will This Training Prepare Me For?